SeanTFarr/Mapping_Earthquakes/README.md

 Upon opening it up, the Street Map is displayed with all layers selected
 <img src="images\streets.png">

-By selecting the Satellite Map, the map displays a satellite imae map that contains a full range of geographic information as well as the street information
+By selecting the Satellite Map, the map displays a satellite image map that contains a full range of geographic information as well as the street information

 <img src="images\satellite.png">